cncf/devstats.archive/README.md

 - This program figures out what is the most recent data in Postgres database then queries GitHub archive from this date to current date.
 - It will add data to Postgres database (since the last run)
 - It will update summary tables and/or (materialized) views on Postgres DB.
-- Then it will call `db2influx` for all defined SQL metrics.
+- Then it will call `db2influx` for all defined SQL metrics and update Influx database as well.
-- When adding new metrics, it needs to be called here.
+- It reads list of metrics from YAML file: `metrics/metrics.yaml`, some metrics require to fill gaps in their data.
+Those metrics are defined in another YAML file `metrics/gaps.yaml`.
 - This tool also supports initial computing of All InfluxDB data (instead of default update since last run).
-- It will be called from cron job at least every 45 minutes - GitHub archive publishes new file every hour, so we're off by at most 1 hour.
+- It is called by cron job on 1:10, 2:10, ... and so on - GitHub archive publishes new file every hour, so we're off by at most 1 hour.

 5) Additional stuff, most important being `runq`  and `import_affs` tools.
 - [runq](https://github.com/cncf/gha2db/blob/master/cmd/runq/runq.go)